 - Don't give homework.
 Instead, assign creative, home-fun activities that are optional.
 Provide assignment possibilities that students will enjoy completing and let them be a part of creating these assignment options.

-- Have your students complete and score a grit scale test.
-Then watch Angela Duckworth's TED video and lead a discussion about how students can become more gritty.
+- Watch Angela Duckworth's TED video and lead a discussion about how students can become more gritty.